Druhin13/insanedeals/README.md

 He earns an above-average salary.
 He's super tech-savvy.
 He always keeps up on the latest technology products.
 He surfs dozens of sites, looking for the best deals, before finalizing a purchase.

 - **Riya** (*Sales Head - 30yrs*)<br>
 She isn’t particularly tech-savvy but uses the internet quite often.
 She mostly buys online to save time.
-She mostly looks out for classic and well-known brands for her shopping choices.
+She preferes to look out for classic and well-known brands for her shopping choices.

 <br>

 ### User Journey maps
 When a project revolves around e-commerce, user experience research must focus on the journey, the customers take in preparing for, during, and after their online shopping experience.
-But here in this experience, we will be more focusing on the discovery/searching phase.
+But here in this experience, we will be focusing more on the discovery/searching phase.
 As our product is here to help the user make a decision for their purchase.
 Based on the personas, I mapped out their hypothetical experiences through user journeys.

 And here are the key takeaways from the User journey maps.